Our 1843 mansion has a lot of history!

 Or have you always been curious about that one weird plant you’ve noticed growing here?

-Reserve a two-night stay from spring to fall, and add a free tour to your reservation.
+Reserve a three-night stay from spring to fall, and add a free tour to your reservation.

-We’ll reach out to you to schedule your tour with Colin at a time that works best for you.
+We’ll reach out to you to schedule your tour with Colin on either Monday or Friday.